microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 <td><strong>Reliability</strong></td>
 <td>

-Whenever we're working with an object that's hosted by another process, we'll need to make sure that we work with it in a try/catch, because at _any_ time, the other process could be killed.
+Whenever we are working with an object that's hosted by another process, we will need to make sure that we work with it in a try/catch, because at _any_ time, the other process could be killed.
 At any point, a window process could be killed.
 Both the monarch and peasant code will need to be redundant to such a scenario, and if the other process is killed, make sure to display an appropriate error and either recover or exit gracefully.

-In any and all of these situations, we'll want to try and be as verbose as possible in the logging, to try and make tracking which process had the error occur easier.
+In any and all of these situations, we will want to try and be as verbose as possible in the logging, to try and make tracking which process had the error occur easier.